 Volusion has almost caught up with Shopify’s selection of 51 premium templates by offering 48 of their own.
 Shopify’s paid templates start at $140 while Volusion has a fixed $180 price for any of its premium templates.

 Generally speaking, the premium templates offered by both these platforms feel similar in quality and cover a wide range of industries.
-That said however, finding the right template to suit your business is much, much easier on Shopify’s marketplace thanks to the extensive filtering options.
+That said however, finding the right template to suit your business is much, much easier on Shopify’s theme marketplace thanks to the extensive filtering options.